Networking for job leads

 Careeronestop business finder includes contact information for nearly 12 million employers.
 By entering an industry or occupation and the city, state or zip code of the area in which you’d like to work, you can get a list of businesses, each with an address, phone number, the number of employees and a link to the company’s website.

-Whitepages.com allows users to type in a type of business and location, and it will show all the businesses of that type in the area, including small and family-owned firms.
+Whitepages.com allows users to enter a type of business and a location, and it will show all the businesses of that type in the area, including small and family-owned firms.

 Yelp.com may be useful for those who are looking for restaurant work.
-They can search the popular restaurants that are close to where you are living.
+They can search the popular restaurants close to where they live.

 Other tools that may help with your job search: